wangzlab/COPD_metaanalysis/README.md

 This depository contains key scripts used to analyze the data in the manuscript "Multi-omic meta-analysis identifies robust functional signatures of airway microbiome in COPD" by Wang et al.

 The usage and instruction of individual scripts are below and also within the scripts.
+You need to download MetaCyc and STITCH databases first to be able to use some of these scripts.

 1. "1_generate_transcriptome_table.pl" is used to process microarray data directly downloaded from NCBI GEO database.
 With a downloaded matchlist for each dataset and its platform, and each downloaded data including a metadata file, a probset gene match file for the platform and a raw expression matrix file, the script converts probe-set level expression data to gene-set level data and outputs as "$id_processed.txt".